 Henthorne Performing Arts Center - home of Clark

 pads.
 There are many aquatic programs for all ages.

-trails, fitness facilities, gymnasiums, 2 skate parks, and the
+miles of trails, fitness facilities, gymnasiums, 2 skate parks, and

 include over 65 picnic shelters available for rent, several